Call made for inquiry into “impotency” of the police after Maria

 He said at the earliest opportunity after the hurricane, police officers were deployed in the streets of Roseau to ensure security.

-“We saw a large number of persons, rather than coming together to maintain order… were engaged in rampant looting in the city,” he stated.
+“We saw a large number of persons, rather than coming together to maintain order… were engaged in rampant looting in the city,” Valerie stated.
 “The police had made all necessary efforts.
 Many of those persons were arrested but yet areas, where the police were unable to reach, were taken advantage of, businesses were taken advantage of.”

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.